PySimpleGUI/DocsCleanup/readme.md

 Porting GUI code from one framework to another (e.g. moving your code from tkinter to Qt) usually requires a rewrite of your code.
-PySimpleGUI is designed to enable you to enable easy movement between the frameworks.
+PySimpleGUI is designed to enable you to have easy movement between the frameworks.
 Sometimes some changes are required of you, but the goal is to have highly portable code with minimal changes.

 Some features, like a System Tray Icon, are not available on all of the ports.
 The System Tray Icon feature is available on the Qt and WxPython ports.
 A simulated version is available on tkinter.
 There is no support for a System Tray icon in the PySimpleGUIWeb port.